 Educational Articles Additional articles can be found at GASP of Colorado

-Denver Bar Smoking Worse Than Brown Cloud (2004)
+Denver Bar Smoking Was Worse than the Brown Cloud

 Thursday, June 24, 2004

 Denver bar workers may be breathing the same quality air that was experienced during the 2002 Hayman Fire, according to a report from Denver Public Health based on measurements conducted by Anderson and Associates, a Littleton-based air quality consulting firm, with assistance from the Denver Department of Environmental Health.

 Air sampling was conducted for one hour in 22 randomly selected Denver bars during Tuesday and Friday evenings this past April and May.
 Three bars were smoke-free.
 Nicotine and fine particulate pollution from cigarette smoke were detected in each of the 19 smoking bars.
 All but two of the smoking bars had particulate pollution levels that reached or exceeded average outdoor levels on a typical winter "brown cloud" day.

 Four bars registered peak levels of particulate pollution that were higher than June 9, 2002 during the Hayman Fire--the highest one-hour level ever recorded for fine particulate pollution in Denver (200 micrograms per cubic meter).

 "The majority of bar workers in Denver are breathing polluted, unhealthy air every working day," said Bonnie Mapes, Denver Public Health\'s Tobacco Control Program administrator.
 "Seventy percent of Denver\'s work force are employed in smoke-free environments, while bar and restaurant workers have no protection under Denver\'s current law."